 Why is fascism so hard to define?

 Fascism always takes on the individual characteristics of the country it is in, leading to very different regimes.
-For instance, Paxton wrote in "The Five Stages of Fascism" that "religion … would play a much greater role in authentic fascism in the United States" than it would in the more secular Europe.
+For instance, Paxton wrote in his essay "The Five Stages of Fascism" published in 1998 in the Journal of Modern History that, "religion … would play a much greater role in authentic fascism in the United States," than it would in the more secular Europe.

 The prevalence of the word "fascism" in common vernacular also causes definitional problems.
 In recent years, the term "is used more often as a political insult than as a historically-informed analytical term," according to The Lowy Institute, an Australian think tank in Sydney.